Emilio Aguinaldo: Spanish Cavite offensive and Battle of Perez Dasmariñas

-While Polavieja was poised to strike at Zapote, another Spanish contingent is marching towards Aguinaldo's rear.
-On February 15, 1897, the Spaniards launched the powerful Cavite offensive to drive and crush Filipino revolutionaries under Aguinaldo and his Magdalo forces that held numerous victories against the Spanish in the early stages of the revolution.
+While Polavieja was poised to strike at Zapote, another Spanish contingent was marching towards Aguinaldo's rear.
+On February 15, 1897, the Spaniards launched the powerful Cavite Offensive to drive out and crush Filipino revolutionaries under Aguinaldo and his Magdalo forces, who had won numerous victories against the Spanish in the early stages of the revolution.
 Renewed and fully equipped with 100 cannons, 23,000 Spanish cazadores forces under Major General Jose de Lachambre saw town after town fall back to the Crown.
 Starting the offensive at Pamplona, Cavite, and Bayungyungan, Batangas, Lachambre's men later marched deep into the heart of Aguinaldo's home province.

 Having just won the Battle of Zapote Bridge, Aguinaldo turned his attention at the new Spanish threat and was determined to recapture most of Cavite.
 Aguinaldo decided to deploy his forces at Pasong Santol, a bottleneck of Perez Dasmariñas on the way to Imus, which rendered the Spanish immobile and served the revolutionaries by its natural defensive positions.
 On February 19, Silang fell to the Spanish juggernaut despite attempts by Filipino forces to defend and then to recover it.
 Nine days later, Spanish forces marched into Dasmariñas to reclaim the town.
 A week later, Spanish troops used artillery pieces well to attack again as they moved towards Aguinaldo's capital, Imus.
 Meanwhile, on March 22 at the Tejeros Convention, Aguinaldo was voted in absentia as president of the reorganized revolutionary government.
 Colonel Vicente Riego de Dios was sent by the assembly to fetch Aguinaldo, who was in Pasong Santol.
 Aguinaldo refused to come and Crispulo Aguinaldo, his older brother, was sent to talk to him.
 Crispulo greeted and talked to his brother and explained his purpose, but Aguinaldo was hesitant to leave his post because of the pending attack of the Spanish in Dasmariñas.
 Crispulo took over Aguinaldo's leadership in the battle, which had been stalemated since March 7, and Aguinaldo traveled to San Francisco de Malabon (now General Trias, Cavite) to take his oath as president.